 7. Independence versus Interdependence

 One thing that amazes me as a Classicist is just how interdependent the Gospels are upon each other.
-Matthew borrows from much as 80% of Mark’s material, and Luke borrows from 65% of the material of the earliest gospel.
-While John does not follow the ipsissima verba of the Synoptics, the author is still aware of the same basic skeleton and is almost certainly familiar with the earlier gospels (as shown by scholar Louis Ruprecht in This Tragic Gospel).
-In fact, I do not know of any other texts from antiquity that are more interdependent than the canonical Gospels .
+Matthew borrows from much as 80% of Mark’s material, and Luke borrows from 65% of the material in the earliest gospel.
+While John does not follow the ipsissima verba of the Synoptics, the author is still aware of the same basic skeleton and is probably familiar with one or more of the earlier gospels (as shown by scholar Louis Ruprecht in This Tragic Gospel).
+In fact, I know of almost no other texts from antiquity that share as much material the canonical Gospels .
 This is very bad for historical reliability, since independent attestation can be very helpful for verifying historical claims, and yet the Gospels all fail this criterion miserably.

 The same is not true for ancient historical works.
 Consider just the four most extensive sources that we have for the life of the emperor Tiberius: Paterculus, Tacitus, Suetonius, and Cassius Dio.
-All four authors obtain their material from a broad range of sources rather than merely copy from each other, they write in a far more diverse range of styles, and yet they independently corroborate each other’s claims.
-Paterculus is an eyewitness historian writing a brief universal history of the known world, which concludes with Tiberius’ military campaigns (which he took part in).
+All four authors obtain their material from a much broader range of sources, rather than simply copy from each other, they write in a far more diverse range of styles, and yet they independently corroborate each other’s claims.
+Paterculus is an eyewitness historian writing a brief universal history of the known world, which concludes with Tiberius’ military campaigns (which he himself took part in).
 Tacitus is writing a year-by-year annalistic history of the Julio-Claudian period, but rather than just copy Paterculus for Tiberius, he instead draws from a whole array of authors who wrote during the Julio-Claudian period, as well as public records and other sources.
-Suetonius, who is writing almost at the same time as Tacitus, does not produce a carbon copy of his Annals, but instead writes a historical biography, not in chronological order, that is very different from the earlier sources in its style, and yet independently corroborates the claims of the earlier authors.
-Dio, who is writing a full history of Rome from its founding in Greek prose, a different language than the earlier Latin sources, has only one part of his massive history dealing with Tiberius.
+Suetonius, who is writing almost at the same time as Tacitus, does not produce a carbon copy of his Annals, and very likely does not rely on Tacitus as a source at all (as argued by Tristan Power in “Suetonius’ Tacitus”), but instead writes a historical biography, not in chronological order, that is very different from the earlier sources in its style.
+And yet, Suetonius independently corroborates the claims of these earlier authors.
+Dio, who is writing a full history of Rome from its foundation in Greek prose, a different language than the earlier Latin sources, has only one part of his massive history dealing with Tiberius.
 Dio probably used Tacitus, but also many other earlier sources, and writes his own unique narrative that is still consistent with the other independent sources.